You can relieve your lower back pain with yoga poses and other exercises, including the knee-to-chest stretch and Cat-Cow.

 7. Repeat the Cat-Cow 15–20 times.

 Tight hamstrings are thought to be a common contributor to lower back pain and injuries.
 This movement stretches the hamstring muscles to relieve tightness and release tension in your spine.
+If you have lumbar pain, you can try performing this stretch with a towel to help reduce pain.

-To perform the seated hamstring stretch:
+To perform a modified version of the seated hamstring stretch using a towel:

 1. Sit on the floor with one leg straight out in front of you.